Madagascar profile

 1960 26 June - Independence with Philibert Tsiranana as president.

-1972 - Amid popular unrest, Tsiranana dissolves government and hands power to army chief Gen Gabriel Ramanantsoa as head of a provisional government.
+1972 - Amid popular unrest, President Tsiranana dissolves government and hands power to army chief Gen Gabriel Ramanantsoa as head of a provisional government.
 He reduces the country's ties with France in favour of links with the Soviet Union.

 1975 June - Lieutenant-Commander Didier Ratsiraka is named head of state after a coup.
-The country is renamed the Democratic Republic of Madagascar and Ratsiraka is elected president for a seven-year term.
+The country is renamed the Democratic Republic of Madagascar, and Mr Ratsiraka is elected president for a seven-year term.

-1976 - Ratsiraka nationalises large parts of the economy, forms the Arema party.
-Over the years he increases state control over the economy until 1986 when he changes tack and promotes a market economy.
+1976 - President Ratsiraka nationalises large parts of the economy, and forms the Arema party.
+Over the years he increases state control over the economy until 1986, when he changes tack and promotes market reforms.

-1992 - Under pressure of demonstrations, Ratsiraka introduces democratic reforms.
+1992 - Under pressure of demonstrations, President Ratsiraka introduces democratic reforms.
 A new constitution is approved by referendum.

+1995 - Fire destroys most of Rova complex of royal tombs and palaces in Antananarivo, shortly before it was to receive UN World Heritage Site status.
+Reconstruction work continues.

-1996 - Zafy impeached.
-Ratsiraka voted back into office.
+1996 - President Zafy is impeached, and Mr Ratsiraka is voted back into office.

 2000 March - Thousands homeless after two cyclones hit the island and Mozambique.